Vyral/base-template/_posts/2019-04-23-how-has-our-spring-market-performed-to-this-point.md

 All in all, the 2019 market is full of opportunity, whatever your real estate goals may be—**there is ample selection for buyers, and the market is in a predictable state for sellers.&nbsp;**

-Something else of note: **Interest rates have gone through a recent drop as well.** It wasn’t all that long ago when they were bumping up against 5%, and they’re now in the low-4’s.&nbsp;
+Something else of note: **Interest rates have gone through a recent drop as well.** It wasn’t all that long ago when they were bumping up against 5%, and they’re now in the low 4’s.&nbsp;

 If you have any questions about our market or you have suggestions for future video topics, please feel free to give us a call.
 I hope to hear from you soon\!&nbsp;